pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 Unfortunately, `XCTFail` cannot be used in non-test targets, and so this instance cannot be defined in the same file where your dependency is registered.
-To work around this you can use our [XCTestDynamicOverlay][xctest-dynamic-overlay-gh] library that dynamically invokes `XCTFail`, and is already included in the Composable Architecture.
+To work around this you can use our [XCTestDynamicOverlay][xctest-dynamic-overlay-gh] library that dynamically invokes `XCTFail` and is already included in the Composable Architecture.
 It also comes with some helpers to ease the construction of these unimplemented values:

 ```swift